paps/dotfiles/README.md

 * `apt-get install powertop`

+Intel driver provided by package `xserver-xorg-video-intel` is deprecated and should not be used on any recent hardware.

+Install the `light` package to be able to control screen backlight brightness.

 ### High DPI

 To switch to 144 instead of the default of 96: `touch ~/.paps/x/dpi144` (then restart X).
 The `xsession` defines a `$dpi` variable according to the precense of this file, which is then passed to `Xresources`.
 Another option is 192: `touch ~/.paps/x/dpi192`.